jahidulpabelislam/query/README.md

 [![License](https://poser.pugx.org/jpi/query/license)](https://packagist.org/packages/jpi/query)
 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/jahidulpabelislam/query/2.x.svg?label=last%20activity)

-A simple library to make querying a database easier, this works as a middle man between the application and a database.
+A simple library to make querying a database easier it works as a middleman between the application and a database.

 This has been kept very simple stupid (KISS), other than type errors from PHP there is no validation, it will assume you are using it correctly.
 So please make sure to add your own validation if using user inputs in these queries.